Top of main content

 2. Start building your credit history early

-It can take about 6 to 12 months of repayments to start building credit.
+It can take about 6 to 12 months of repayments to start building your credit history.

 Your credit report outlines how much you owe, whether you've missed any payments, and if you've gone over your credit limit.
-Without this history of borrowing and repaying, it's difficult for a lender to determine how creditworthy you are.
+Without this history, it's difficult for a lender to determine how creditworthy you are.

-It can be easier to meet the credit card eligibility requirements if it has a low limit.
-While these cards might come with higher interest rates, if used responsibly and paid off in time you can build credit without incurring any extra charges.
+It can be easier to meet the credit card eligibility requirements with a credit card that has a low limit.
+While these cards might come with higher interest rates, if used responsibly and paid off in time you can build credit without extra charges.

 3. Lower your debt-to-credit ratio

-Your debt-to-credit ratio – also known as the credit utilization ratio – is the amount of money borrowed in relation to your credit card limit.
+Your debt-to-credit ratio – also known as the credit utilisation ratio – is the amount of money borrowed in relation to your credit card limit.
 You want to keep this at about 30% if you can.
-Spending near, or over, your credit limit every month may appear that you're having trouble managing your finances.
+If you spend near, or over, your credit limit every month it might appear that you're having trouble managing your finances.

 If you're always borrowing more than 30% of your credit limit every month, try to raise the limit.
 This may seem counterintuitive, but getting an increase proves to the credit bureaus that the lender trusts you with larger amounts of their money.

-You can also try making two card payments in one month to keep your outstanding balance down, or create an alert that will tell you when you're about to reach your ratio.
+You can also try making two card payments in a month to keep your outstanding balance down, or create an alert that will tell you when you're about to reach your ratio.

 4. Don't apply for too many credit cards

-Too many card or loan applications within a short time and lenders may be under the impression that you're struggling for money.
-These hard inquiries can negatively impact your credit score (even if you don't borrow money!).
+Too many card or loan applications within a short time may give lenders the impression that you're struggling for money.
+These applications, known as hard inquiries, can negatively impact your credit score (even if you don't borrow money!).
 Be careful about giving companies consent to pull your report.

-If you just want to compare rates, ask your lender to do a 'quotation search' instead of a 'credit application search'.
+If you just want to compare rates, ask for a 'quotation search' instead of a 'credit application search'.
 This means it won't show up on your credit profile.
 Compare the offers first and check you meet the credit card eligibility requirements before applying.

 Mistakes can happen, and these could be costly.
 Make sure there are no transaction errors and that any amounts showing as owed on your accounts are correct.